felixlheureux/golang-serverless-example/README.md

 # golang-serverless-example

-Lambda compatible Golang web app architecture with SAM CLI example for deploying to AWS
+Lambda compatible Golang server architecture with SAM CLI example for deploying to AWS